Organ system: Humans

 There are 11 distinct organ systems in human beings, which form the basis of human anatomy and physiology.
-The 11 organ systems: the respiratory system, digestive and excretory system, circulatory system, urinary system, integumentary system, skeletal system, muscular system, endocrine system, lymphatic system, nervous system, and reproductive system.
+These are the respiratory, digestive and excretory, circulatory, urinary, integumentary, skeletal, muscular, endocrine, lymphatic, nervous, and reproductive systems.
 There are other systems in the body that are not organ systems—for example, the immune system protects the organism from infection, but it is not an organ system since it is not composed of organs.
 Some organs are in more than one system—for example, the nose is in the respiratory system and also serves as a sensory organ in the nervous system; the testes and ovaries are both part of the reproductive and endocrine systems.